appsmithorg/appsmith-docs/website/docs/connect-data/reference/querying-mysql.md

 ## Prepared statements

-Appsmith switches on prepared statements in queries by default to help prevent SQL injection attacks.
-If the query has widget data bindings using the mustache template `{{ }}`, Appsmith internally replaces these with question marks (?), translating the queries into prepared statements.
-See [**Prepared Statements**](/connect-data/concepts/how-to-use-prepared-statements) for more details.
+Prepared statements are turned on by default in your queries to help prevent SQL injection attacks.
+For more details, see [**Prepared Statements**](/connect-data/concepts/how-to-use-prepared-statements).

 ## SQL modes